vphoebe/beatnik/README.md

 The default prefix is `-` but can be configured.

-`-p [URL]`: Play a URL (YouTube and SoundCloud supported).
-If something is already playing, it will be added to the queue.
+`-p`: Play a URL of a video or playlist, or search a term and play the first result.
+Adds to the end of the queue if present.
+Use it by itself after to resume a queue if nothing is playing.

-`-p:shuffle [URL]`: Shuffle a YouTube playlist URL into the queue.
+`-p:shuffle`: Shuffle a YouTube playlist url while adding to the queue.

+`-next`: Add to the next spot in the queue, instead of the end.

+`-q`: Displays the current queue.
+Use this to see a number for each queued track to use it for other commands.

+`-jump`: Jump to a specific track using its queue number.

+`-delete`: Delete a specific track using its queue number.

-`-skip`: Skip to the next track in queue.
+`-skip`: Skips to the next track in the queue.

+`-back`: Play the previous track in the queue..

-`-stop`: Stops playback, deletes the queue, and leaves the channel.
+`-stop`: Stops playback, but maintains the queue for resume later. beatnik leaves the voice channel.

-`-volume`: Sets a default volume for playback from 0 to 100%.

-`-q`: View the current queue.
+`-clear`: Stops playback and clears the current queue. beatnik leaves the voice channel.

-`-h`: Shows all commands, and configured shortcuts if you've added any.
+`-h`: Shows this list of commands.